sythatic/minecraft-server-launcher/README.md

 Issues
 - [ ] (Minor) After listing plugins or server properties, pressing enter without any input will loop the previous result.
+- [ ] (Major) When editing the config, the script adds the new data to the json files instead of replacing.

 >This script will technically work from any location, but it is highly recommended that you keep it in your server's root directory.